 Akron Children’s Sports Medicine offers Impact testing free of charge to its contracted schools.
 At the start of each sports season, all freshmen and juniors receive an Impact baseline test.
 If you would like a copy of your child’s Impact baseline please contact me and I will get it to you as soon as possible.

-On the right are some scientific articles about concussion.
+Below are some scientific articles about concussion.
 These articles are from the American Medical Society for Sports Medicine and the National Athletic Trainer’s Association.

 - American Medical Society for Sports Medicine Position Statement on Concussion